DaveBenham/VenomModules/README.md

 ### IDLE (Idle gate) output and LED light
 The Idle output gate is always high at 10V when the generator is idle, and low at 0V when an envelope is in progress.
 This output can be patched to the Gate (or Retrig input with Gate toggled high) to create a looping envelope.

 The LED light above the port glows yellow when the Idle gate is high.
+When working with polyphony the brightness of the LED is proportional to the percentage of channels that are idle.

 ### INV (Inverse envelope) output